Rancho Los Amigos National Rehabilitation Center: 1952-present

 In 1952 Thomas had the respiratory center constructed on the northern campus and had the staff reorganized into the professional service department, nursing department, and dietary department.
 During this time home care, orthopedic, rehabilitation, and social services departments were also added.
-After Thomas's departure in 1956 Ranch Los Amigos continued to grow in the northern campus throughout the 20th century leaving the southern campus vacated.
+After Thomas's departure in 1956 Ranch Los Amigos continued to grow in the northern campus throughout the 20th century leaving the southern campus vacated by 1988.